seqafrica/slurm-goodies/README.md

    * [bap-nano.job](lib/jobs/skesa.job): run the BAP on Nanopore reads
    * [bap-illu.job](lib/jobs/skesa.job): run the BAP on Illumina reads

+In the examples below we assume the job library has been deployed at `/hpc/lib/jobs`, and that `sbatch-list` and `sbatch-tsv` scripts are on `PATH`.

 #### Example: fastp2 (PE reads)

 To run fastp on a collection of paired end reads, create a list file:

     fastp.list
     ---------------------------------------------------------------------
-    # Arguments as for fastp2.job (see fastp2.job --help)
+    # Arguments as for fastp2.job (see: /hpc/lib/jobs/fastp2.job --help)
     # FASTP_OPTIONS     READS1              READS2           OUTPREFIX
     -c -5 -3 -t 1 -l 64 /path/to/sam1_R1.fq /path/sam1_R2.fq outdir/iso1
     -c -5 -3 -t 1 -l 64 /path/to/sam2_R1.fq /path/sam2_R2.fq outdir/iso2